What is break-even point?

-After reading this article you will be able to compute the break-even point of a single product company using two popular methods – equation method and contribution margin method.
-First we shall compute break-even point using these two methods and then present the information graphically (preparation of break-even chart).
+After reading this article, you will be able to compute the break-even point of a single product company using two popular methods – equation method and contribution margin method.
+First we shall compute BEP using these two methods and then present the information graphically i.e., prepare a CVP graph or break-even chart.

 The application of equation method facilitates the computation of break-even point both in units and in dollars.
-As we have already described that the sales are equal to total variable and fixed expenses at break-even point, the equation can therefore be written as follows:
+As we have already described that the sales are equal to total variable and fixed expenses at BEP, the equation can therefore be written as follows:

 Sp × Q = Ve × Q + Fe